aalto-ics-kepaco/retention_order_prediction/README.md

 # Overview

-Scripts used to run the experiment presented in the paper:
+Scripts used to run the experiments presented in the paper:

-"Liquid-Chromatography Retention Order Prediction for Metabolite Identification"
+__"Liquid-Chromatography Retention Order Prediction for Metabolite Identification"__,

-by Eric Bach, Sandor Szedmak, Celine Brouard, Sebastian Böcker and Juho Rousu
+_Eric Bach, Sandor Szedmak, Celine Brouard, Sebastian Böcker and Juho Rousu_, 2018

 [Summary of the results](results/ECCB2018.html) shown in the paper (File needs to be downloaded and opened with a web-browser.).